-The Texas Lease Agreement was subsequently assigned by Alcoa to SLR Property I, LP ("SLR"), with whom Dory Creek, LLC entered into the Seventh Amendment to Lease, pursuant to which we lease certain buildings and access areas for storage/warehouse use (the "Storage Premises", the premises under the Texas Lease Agreement except the Storage Premises, the "Remainder Premises").
-Our lease with the Storage Premises (the "Storage Premises Lease") automatically expires on the earlier of December 31, 2025 or the date that the Remainder Premises Lease remains in effect beyond the expiration of the Storage Premises Initial Term").
+The Texas Lease Agreement was subsequently assigned by Alcoa to SLR Property I, LP ("SLR"), with whom Dory Creek, LLC entered into the Seventh Amendment to Lease, pursuant to which we lease certain buildings and access areas for storage/warehouse use (the "Storage Premises"), the premises under the Texas Lease Agreement except the Storage Premises, the "Remainder Premises").
+Our lease with the Storage Premises (the "Storage Premises Lease") automatically expires on the earlier of December 31, 2025 or the date that the Remainder Premises Lease expires or terminates (the "Storage Premises Initial Term").
 To the extent the Remainder Premises Lease remains in effect beyond the expiration of the Storage Premises Initial Term, we have the option to extend the Storage Premises Lease for one successive renewal period (the "First Storage Premises Renewal Term") till the earlier of December 31, 2030 or the date that the Remainder Premises Lease expires or terminates.
-To the extent the Remainder Premises Lease remains in effect beyond the Storage Premises Lease expires or terminates.
-To the extent the Remainder Premises Lease remains in effect beyond the expiration of the Storage Premises Lease expires or terminates.
-To the extent the Remainder Premises Lease remains in effect beyond the expiration of the Storage Premises Lease expires or terminates.
 To the extent the Remainder Premises Lease remains in effect beyond the expiration of the First Storage Premises Renewal Term, we have the option to extend the Storage Premises Lease for another successive renewal period till the earlier of December 31, 2035 or the date that the Remainder Premises Lease expires or terminates.